-1. First Offense: Written Warning

-2. Second Offense: Written Warning and \$25 fine
+- 1. First Offense: Written Warning - 2.
+Second Offense: Written Warning and \$25 fine - Third Offense: Written Warning, \$25 fine, 3-day suspension (including temporary loss of housing) and parents are notified.
+Fourth Offense: Hearing before the Disciplinary Committee

-- 3. Third Offense: Written Warning, \$25 fine, 3 day suspension (including temporary loss of housing) and parents are notified. - 4.
-Fourth Offense: Hearing before the Disciplinary Committee - Any exceptions to the above policy will come from the Office of Student Development and/or through the Disciplinary Committee.
+\Any exceptions to the above policy will come from the Office of Student Development and/or through the Disciplinary Committee.

-SEXUAL MISCONDUCT:
+Sexual Misconduct

-Any individual, or group, who is obscene, lewd, indecent, or participates in any sexual activity outside the bonds of marriage, defined as the legal union of one man and one woman, violates Christian principles and practices.
-Sexual misconduct by Trinity College of Florida students is harmful to the image and reputation of the individual and the College and therefore will not be tolerated.
+Sexual misconduct is identified as; any individual, or group, who is obscene, lewd, indecent, or participates in any sexual activity outside the bonds of marriage, defined as the legal union of one man and one woman, violates Christian principles and practices.

+Sexual misconduct by Trinity College of Florida students is harmful to the image and reputation of the individual and the college and therefore will not be tolerated.
 Students should be careful at all times not to place themselves in situations or activities that may lead to action that could be interpreted as sexual misconduct.

-Immoral conduct or action such as, but not limited to, adultery, fornication, premarital sex, fondling, inappropriate touching, homosexual activity or an open declaration identifying oneself as lesbian, gay, bi-sexual or transgendered are deemed to be in violation of the policy concerning sexual misconduct.
-In addition, the College will not allow persistent or conspicuous examples of cross-dressing or other expressions or actions that are deliberately discordant with birth gender and will consider those expressions or actions to be in violation of the policy concerning sexual misconduct.
+Immoral conduct or action such as, but not limited to, adultery, fornication, pre-marital sex, fondling, inappropriate touching, homosexual activity or an open declaration identifying oneself as lesbian, gay, bi-sexual or transgendered are deemed to violate the policy concerning sexual misconduct.
+The college will not allow persistent or conspicuous examples of cross-dressing or other expressions or actions that are deliberately discordant with birth gender and will consider those expressions or actions to violate the policy concerning sexual misconduct.

 Sexual misconduct is considered a major college policy violation and as such any violation of the sexual misconduct policy could warrant the individual's immediate loss of privilege to attend Trinity College of Florida.
-Whenever college officials/representatives have reason to believe individual students are engaging in any actions or conduct, whether on or off campus, which constitute sexual misconduct, and when a question of responsibility is involved, those guidelines listed under Disciplinary Procedures shall be exercised.
+Whenever college officials/representatives have reason to believe individual students are engaging in any actions or conduct, whether on or off-campus, which constitute sexual misconduct and when a question of responsibility is involved, those guidelines listed under Disciplinary Procedures shall be exercised.

-PORNOGRAPHY:
+Pornography